 The truck pulled down the ramp onto the foundation, where my dad and his friends secured the house.
 Jacks raised its heavy structure a foot at a time as layers of cement blocks were laid for the seven-foot cellar walls.
 Inside the house, the plaster walls had survived the journey intact except for a crack near the front door.

 Late in January, we relocated to the movable house.
-Steep stairs were built to the front, side, and back doors until porches could be reconstructed.
-The living room, bedroom suites, and a few wine-colored laminate end tables were loaded into another church friend’s milk truck, emptied of the round metal canisters of his trade.
+Dad built stairs to the front, side, and back doors until he could rebuild the porches.
+The living room, bedroom suites, and a few wine-colored laminate end tables were loaded into a friend’s milk truck, emptied of the round metal canisters of his trade.

 That May, my sister joined the family.
 With four upstairs bedrooms, I no longer needed to share a room with a sibling.